-* Master of Science in Management-Healthcare tuition is subject to review and/or change, with approval by the University Provost's Office and Case Western Reserve University Board of Trustees.
+* Master of Science in Management-Healthcare tuition and fees are subject to review and/or change, with approval by the University Provost's Office and Case Western Reserve University Board of Trustees.

 As medicine advances, healthcare management must keep pace.
 For those who want to invest in their future, the value of an advanced healthcare management program has never been greater.

 Financing Your Healthcare Management Program

 Several financial assistance avenues are available.
 Take some time to explore the financing options for Weatherhead’s MSM-Healthcare program:

 Financial aid is available through Case Western Reserve University’s Office of Financial Aid.
 This is a separate procedure from the admissions application process and is administered solely by the Office of Financial Aid.
 Funding is available for U.S. citizens or international applicants whose cosigner is a U.S. citizen or permanent resident.